usgs/pubswh-ui/README.md

  # set the default path for the login page- for local development, it is '/login/'
  LOGIN_PAGE_PATH = '/login/'
  # verify ssl certificate for outside service calls
- VERIFY_CERT = True or False #Set to False for local development
+ VERIFY_CERT = True or False #Set to False for local development; can be a path to a certificate bundle
  #cache settings- see the documentation for flask-cache.
 For development, a cache type of simple works well with the development server.  redis is used on production
  #CACHE_CONFIG = {'CACHE_TYPE': 'simple'}
  #set to the sciecebase folder id for the core publications warehouse SB folder
  SCIENCEBASE_PARENT_UUID = ''

- #The following should be removed when we completely retire the old MyPubs Angular app.
- OLD_MYPUBS_ENDPOINT = 'endpoint of the old mypubs application'

  #Assuming you use mvn test to install the lessc set LESS_BIN as follows:
+ ASSETS_DEBUG = False  # to disable compression of js and css set to True ASSETS_AUTO_BUILD = False  # Local developers will typically set this to True in their instance/config.py.
  LESS_BIN = 'PROJECT_DIR/node_modules/less/bin/lessc'

+ # Altmetric API information
+ ALTMETRIC_KEY = ''
  ```

 To create the virtualenv you should have python 2.7, virtualenv, pip installed.